 The Stories of Women at The Feminist Library

-The 2nd event in this new series will be on Monday 21st August; our model will be Jennifer Farmer; 7pm – 9pm at The Feminst Library;
+The 3rd event in this new series will be on Monday 23rd October; our model will be Hana; 7pm – 9pm at The Feminist Library;

 5 Westminster Bridge Road

-Jennifer Farmer will be modelling and telling you some of her story and experience of modelling.
-There will be time for a brief discussion, and then You will have the chance to pose!
+Hana will be modelling and telling you some of her story and experience of modelling.
+There will be time for discussion, and you will have the chance to pose!
 You are welcome to just come and draw if you prefer.
 No experience necessary.

 Tickets cost £5, £7.50 or £10 depending on your income – you decide.
 Tickets available online in advance or on the door.
 The events are open to All women.
 This is a body and sex positive environment, supportive of sensitive discussion that is wholly inclusive.